upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 This distribution does not imply weakness or deficiency in any family.
 It reveals a structural asymmetry in how governance effort is distributed across knowledge objects and governance modes.

-## Cross-Family Coverage of Recurring Challenges
+## Cross-family coverage of recurring challenges

 The structural view above can be complemented by examining how families address the recurring challenges identified in the upstream problem space: